 Essentials for Building Your Personal Brand

 There’s so much you can do to build a personal brand online.
-While it’s a good idea to do everything you can, that’s not always realistic.
-If you’re just getting started or you’re short on time, try these absolute essentials for building your personal brand and supporting your reputation online:
+It’s best to do everything you can.
+However, that level of reputation management isn’t realistic if you’re just getting started or you’re short on time, try these absolute essentials for building your personal brand and supporting your reputation online:

 - Build a reputation of dependability and trust.

 - Identify and highlight your values and unique capabilities.

 - Develop and connect with your network on LinkedIn.

 - Become active on 1-2 social media networks with your real name and a professional persona.